Blogger

 Q: How can I come up with a good blog name?

-A: If you want to make money, you need to do it now.
+A: To make money, you must do it now.
 Don’t worry about making money later.
 It will come.
 In the meantime, choose a name that you like and will be able to remember.
 Then, write down the blog’s name and see what comes up.
 Write down a new name if you don’t like what comes up.
-Repeat until you get one you want.
+Repeat until you get the one you want.

 Q: What is the best blogging name?

-A: The best blogging name for you will be the name that you are comfortable using.
+A: The best blogging name for you will be the one you are comfortable using.

 Myths About Good Blogging Name